 - Research skills.
 Trainee solicitors get involved in research at an early stage – researching case law, legislation or a client's industry are typical tasks set by associates and partners.
 Think of ways you can demonstrate your research skills, above and beyond what you've achieved on your law degree or GDL (the conversion course taken by non-law graduates).

-- Networking.
+- Networking skills.
 Networking with clients – and bringing in work for the firm as a consequence – is a big part of being a senior associate or partner.
 Recruiters are looking for good networkers in future trainees but don't panic – we demystify what networking means here.

 - An ability to juggle several projects at the same time.
 Some solicitors we've interviewed for TARGETjobs Law have up to 50 cases or transactions on the go at any one time.
 Time management is essential.

 As a qualified solicitor, you're likely to specialise in one area of law – be it criminal, corporate or competition.
 Whether working for a global, commercial law firm or a small high street firm, you'll advise clients on their legal matters, such as merging one company with another or drafting the will of a private client.
 Be prepared to work long hours at times, particularly in transactional areas of law (mergers & acquisitions, corporate, banking) – although the law firms that cover these legal practice areas tend to offer the highest salaries.